luboshellesch/NICO-Eye-Tracking/README.md

 ## Notes
 If the eye tracking is not working properly check `Unity Console` for warning: _`No conected eye trackers found.`_ This is related to hardware issues and you will need to restart headset and `VIVE SRanipal` runtime.
 If you are using hand tracking we recomend to unplug it before trying to run the project again.

+### FIX#1

+Disconnect all the link box cables from the computer.

+Navigate to the drop down menu on Steam VR (3 lines) ; Developer ; Developer settings.

+Click ,,Remove all Steam VR USB devices´´.
+Make sure the USB cable or other cable is not connected to the link box and click Yes.

+Once this is complete, exit Steam VR.

+Restart your computer.

+Reconnect the USB cables.
+This will reinstall all Vive USB drivers.

+### FIX#2

+This one is pretty easy instead of using USB3.0 or higher plug ur headset to a USB2.0

 [^1]: We would like to thank [Iveta Bečková](https://github.com/iveta331/NICO.git) for providing us with the scene with NICO.